 Thank God somebody adopted it because it was taken to a farm.

-No one's gonna take you seriously.
+No one's going to take you seriously.

 The reason the cat can't gain weight because there's no chance in hell that cat is ever going to catch a mouse.